pivotal/docs-tap/app-sso/how-to-guides/service-operators/identity-providers.hbs.md

             toClaim: ""      # claim that is part of an AppSSO id_token
 ```

-- `.saml.displayName` (optional): a user-friendly display name for the provider that is rendered on the login page.
+- `.saml.displayName` (optional): A user-friendly display name for the provider that is rendered on the login page.
-- `.saml.idToken.claims`: allows for mapping a SAML attribute from an upstream SAML identity provider to the current authorization server.
-See [Identity token claims mapping](#id-token-claims-mapping) for more details.
+- `.saml.idToken.claims`: Allows for mapping a SAML attribute from an upstream SAML identity provider to the current authorization server.
+For more information, see [Identity token claims mapping](#id-token-claims-mapping).

 ### <a id='saml-external-groups-mapping'></a> SAML external groups mapping